VenomousRhyme41/Multi-Stream-Viewer/README.md

 ## 🆕 Updates that might come in the future!

-- **Refresh button**: A refresh button under the stream to just refresh the stream without removing it.
 - **Fixing the stream gaps**: Fixing the big blank spaces between the streams while in 4 stream view.
+- **Auto configure twitch links**: Add a feature to auto add the "&parent=venomousrhyme41.github.io" to the link when loading a stream.

   *Note: Some of these features might not come.
 Who knows (6/13/25)*